The Italian legal system is based on civil law.

 Employment income is also subject to social security contributions and gives rise to obligations in the hands of both the employee and the employer.

 The aggregate social security contributions range from approximately 40% to 45% of the aggregate remuneration accrued in the relevant year.
-As a general rule, a cap on social security contribution is provided for employees who have started working since 1996 (ie, no additional social security contribution is due on employment income higher than a threshold, usually set to approximately EUR100,000).
+As a general rule, a cap on social security contribution is provided for employees who started working after 1996 (ie, no additional social security contribution is due on employment income above a certain threshold, usually set to approximately EUR100,000).

-The employer pays most of the social security contributions for an employee (ie, approximately 80% to 85% of the aggregate social security contributions).
-The rest is borne by the employee through a WHT made by the employer on salaries paid.
+The employer pays most of the social security contributions for an employee (ie, approximately 80% to 85% of the aggregate social security contributions); the rest is borne by the employee through WHT by the employer on salaries paid.

 Employment income and social security contributions payable by employers are generally deductible for corporate income tax purposes.